 The financial crisis and credit lockdown made it painfully clear how little control you have over the equity in your home and other real estate.
 Home equity lines of credit were slashed or frozen without warning, and refinancing options dried up, even for people with good credit.

 As Mark Twain noted, “A banker is a fellow who lends you his umbrella when the sun is shining, but wants it back the minute it begins to rain.“

 Many people also got an unpleasant surprise when they discovered how difficult it can become to sell your real estate to get at your equity.
 Much like trying to predict the stock market, you have no guarantee the market will be up when you’re ready to sell, and no way of knowing how long it will take to sell.

 2. Is your growth predictable and guaranteed?

 Bank On Yourself

-Many people were counting on their equity in their home to help fund their retirement.
-What they weren’t aware of is the fact that the long-term average increase in home values has been less than 1% a year, adjusted for inflation, even after taking several periods of rapid appreciation into account.
+Many people are counting on their equity in their home to help fund their retirement.
+What they aren’t aware of is the fact that the long-term average increase in home values has been less than 1% a year, adjusted for inflation, even after taking several periods of rapid appreciation into account.
 (This has been well documented by Robert Shiller, the co-creator of the Case-Shiller Index for measuring home prices, and author of the must-read book, Irrational Exuberance, revised in 2015.)